teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/AddFiles.md

-# Create a Local Git Repository and Add Files
+# Add Files

-In this example we create a local Git repository and save a C project in it.
+In this example we some C source files to the local repository.

 ![WorkingDirectory](figures/WorkingDirectory.png)

-## Create a simple C project
+## Create a Simple C Example

 ```bash
 $ mkdir -p sandbox/c-examples